Eschatologue/CM_wiki/docs/character-creation/origin/background.md

 3. **Skill Proficiencies:** Your background grants you Proficiency in two specified skills.

-4. **Tool Proficiency:** Each background gives a character proficiency with one tool—either a specific tool or one chosen from the Artisan’s Tools category.
+4. **Tool Proficiency:** Each background gives a character proficiency with one tool—either a specific tool or one chosen from the Artisan's Tools category.

 5. **Equipment:** The equipment that your character starts with.
 You can either choose any equipment package available to any background from the 2014 PHB, or you start with 500 SP instead to spend on the equipment of your choice; this can be a combination of Weapon, Tools, Clothing, a Bedroll, etc.